Blonde Goddess from ABBA

 Stig had to pay a venerable fish-food company also called ABBA for the rights to the name, though how anyone could confuse a rock group named ABBA with a fish factory is unclear - well, unless the group stunk, I suppose.
 But, ABBA did not stink.
 In fact, ABBA was quite tasty, which may have been the actual problem, come to think of it.

 Encouraged by its modest success at the 1973 Melodifestivalen contest, the band decided to try again and enter the 1974 contest.
 They had many choices from Benny and Bjorn's output of compositions, but ultimately chose "Waterloo" because it was fun and upbeat.

-"Waterloo" proved immensely popular and the performance by the group was flawless.
+"Waterloo" proved immensely popular despite the group's indifference to the song, and the performance by the group was flawless (though Agnetha later muttered about missed notes and singing off key at times).
 ABBA won the 1974 Eurovision contest.
 "Waterloo" since has been voted time and again the best song in the entire contest's existence, and few would disagree.
 It's really an excellent song with very European vibes.